learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 kubectl explain services.spec
 ~~~

-## Get the information you need with custom output formats
+## Display the information you need with custom output formats

-When you execute a `kubectl get` command, retrievng one or more resource objects from the cluster, the default output is a table-like plain text format.
-Below is an example:
+When you retrieve resources from the API server with the `kubectl get` command, then kubectl, by default, displays these resources to you in a format like in the following example:

 ~~~bash
 $ kubectl get pods